r3kzi/whats-the-key/README.md

 ## Installation

 1. **Download the Addon:**
-    - Obtain the latest release from the project's [Releases page](#) (or clone the repository if you're contributing).
+    - Obtain the latest release from the project's [Releases page](https://github.com/r3kzi/whats-the-key/releases) (or clone the repository if you're contributing).

 2. **Extract & Install:**
     - Unzip the downloaded file.
     - Copy the resulting folder into your World of Warcraft `Interface/AddOns` directory.
         - **Windows:** `C:\Program Files (x86)\World of Warcraft\_retail_\Interface\AddOns`
         - **Mac:** `/Applications/World of Warcraft/_retail_/Interface/AddOns`
-    - Make sure the addon folder is not nested (i.e., it should be `Interface/AddOns/YourAddonName`, not `Interface/AddOns/YourAddonName/YourAddonName`).
+    - Make sure the addon folder is not nested (i.e., it should be `Interface/AddOns/WhatsTheKey`, not `Interface/AddOns/WhatsTheKey/WhatsTheKey`).

 3. **Enable the Addon:**
     - Launch World of Warcraft.